 In growing numbers, investors large and small are aligning their investments with their values and their goals for our society.
 This approach to investing, one that integrates social and environmental factors alongside financial analysis, has a key role in building the green economy.
 Our investments are not just tools to create our own wealth, but a reflection of the kind of economy and society we want to support.

-Socially responsible investing (SRI) now totals more than $8.7 trillion in the United States and is expected to continue to grow.
+Professionally managed Socially Responsible Investing (SRI) assets now total more than $17.1 trillion in the United States and is expected to continue to grow.
 You can become part of this movement by using SRI products and services.
 At www.greenpages.org you’ll find SRI-dedicated financial planners, community development and green banks and credit unions, and mutual funds like Access Capital Community Investment Funds, Azzad funds, CRA Qualified Investment Fund, Domini funds, Green Century Funds, Neuberger Berman Socially Responsive Funds, Pax funds, and others that exclude investment in weapons and the military.
+For investors seeking to understand whether their mutual funds invest in guns, use this tool from our colleagues at As You Sow to identify gun-free funds.

 Become a socially responsible investor today — people and the planet depend on it.